 The advent of Viagra and other medications for erectile dysfunction has helped to bring discussions about intimate subjects into the open, Yafi said, and giving men hope for successful treatment.

 Once they’ve come in, Yafi said, men still don’t tend to talk openly about their health problems as readily as women do.
 So he puts extra effort into drawing them out.

 “Men who come to a men’s health specialist have a story they want to tell,” Yafi said.
 “It’s almost like therapy.
 I ask them open-ended questions and let them speak as much as they want.
 If you ask them targeted questions, you won’t get the whole story.”

 Doctor's orders for men: annual checkups

-Though men don’t tend to come in for regular screenings, they really should, Kroner said.
+Though men don’t tend to come in for regular screenings, they really should, Chan said.
 “We recommend that all adults get an annual checkup for prevention, vaccines, for any cancer screenings they might need.”

 There might not be any overt medical issues, but doctors can make note of any trends — weight gain, higher-than-ideal blood pressure and the like — and act to reverse those before they become more serious problems later.

 Has it been a while since you've been to the doctor?
 Don't wait any longer.
 UC Irvine Health has skilled, board-certified primary care physicians throughout Southern California and they are now accepting appointments.

 Find a UC Irvine Health primary care physician ›